kahu-2022/humm/README.md

 3. I want to be able to select my preferred councillor for my appointment

 4. I want to see upcoming activities (things going on at the center)
-    - Like:
-    - Group sessions (addiction recovery), DBT group therapy, art therapy, dance, yoga, workshops
+    -  Like - Group sessions (addiction recovery), DBT group therapy, art therapy, dance, yoga, workshops
     - Information about the activity
     - Title
     - Description
     - Date